cbosoft/wwsd/README.md

 ```

 ### Display indexing
 Multiple displays are supported in nitrogen, and so they are here.
-Be default, the displayes are indexed according to their order from `xrandr -q`, but if this is not correct for some reason it can be overridden by adding an object to the config:
+By default, the displayes are indexed according to their order from `xrandr -q`, but if this is not correct for some reason it can be overridden by adding an object to the config:

 ```javascript
 {